An image of two hands holding papers with bar and pie graphs next to a photo of a hand highlighting a book.

 Evaluation of an App-Based Sexual Health Intervention

 Power to Decide is currently leading a 5-year evaluation of SafeSpace, an app-based intervention that uses authentic youth stories to provide information and resources on sexual health as well as mental and emotional health.
-Funded by the Administration for Children and Families/Family and Youth Services Bureau’s Personal Responsibility Education Program - Innovative Strategies (PREIS), this project is implemented in partnership with MyHealthEd, Inc., Healthy Teen Network, and Child Trends.
+This project is implemented in partnership with MyHealthEd, Inc., Healthy Teen Network, and Child Trends.

 The logo for The Let's Talk Birth Control Study.